-Attach counter-flow chiller and chill the wort.
-Pump to fermenter and aerate well.
+Cool the wort and aerate well.
 Start fermentation as close as possible to 18°C*, preferably with Wyeast 1056 American Ale, Safale US-05, or Mangrove Jack’s M44 US West Coast yeast.
 On the 5th day of fermentation dry hop with 30g Cascade hops for 5 days.

 Tips for temperature control: